 13 years ago today I was diagnosed with type 1 diabetes.
 The picture on the left is me a few weeks after my diagnosis.
 Barely 100 pounds after having lost so much weight from my blood sugar being so high before going to the doctor where I would find out I was diabetic.
 On the right is me now.
 Happy and healthy.
 Prioritizing my physical health, working out and eating healthy and keeping my blood sugar in check.
 I have full control of my day to day life with this disease, and I’m so grateful to my family and loved ones who have helped me every step of the way.
 Never let anything hold you back from living your best life.
 Thank you to all my fans for your kind words and support.
 Means more than you know.
 Love you all. #grateful #diabetes #livebeyond #fbf

 Sam Talbot, Top Chef semi-finalist

-Passionate about cooking, in 2011 he published his biography, with recipes suitable for diabetics: The Sweet Life: Diabetes without Boundaries.
-As he says, “Everyone should be knowledgeable about the food they eat, but especially those with type 1 diabetes”.
-Sam Talbot also regularly publishes diabetes-related content on his Instagram account: everyday life, humor, food tips, etc. So, for example, to help manage their diabetes day-to-day, the chef advises type 1 diabetics to start the day with a natural drink like a green juice or smoothie, to help regulate their blood sugar.
+Passionate about cooking, in 2011 he published his biography, with recipes suitable for people living with diabetes: The Sweet Life: Diabetes without Boundaries.
+As he says, “Everyone should be knowledgeable about the food they eat, but especially people with Type 1 diabetes”.
+Sam Talbot also regularly publishes diabetes-related content on his Instagram account: everyday life, humor, food tips, etc. So, for example, to help manage their diabetes day-to-day, the chef advises Type 1 diabetics to start the day with a natural drink like a green juice or smoothie, to help regulate their blood sugar.
 Or he recommends doing some yoga, as deep breathing techniques can help one cope better with stress during low glycemic episodes…